-Note on the claim and proceedings filed by an NGO collective under duty of care legislation
+Note on the claims under duty of care legislation

 In 2020, Brazilian ranches working for major Brazilian beef companies were alleged to be implicated in deforestation in Brazil.
 Though Casino Group's Brazilian subsidiary, GPA, was never incriminated by representatives of Brazilian indigenous communities or communities on the ranches of these major suppliers, in June 2020, a French organisation published a report claiming "double standards" practised by Casino Group.
 Casino Group issued a detailed response addressing the many inaccuracies, incorrect extrapolations and errors contained in this report.
 In September 2020, Casino Group received formal notice on the claim by this organisation and a collective of other NGOs that the Group's duty of care plan failed to comply with the French duty of care law of 27 March 2017.
 Casino Group refuted this accusation, and provided a detailed response to this formal notice.
-Compliant with the provisions of this legislation, Casino Group publishes and implements the duty of care plan as outlined in this document, as from entry in force of the legislation in question.
+Compliant with the provisions of this legislation, Casino Group publishes and implements the duty of care plan as outlined in this document, as from entry into force of the legislation in question.

-In 2021, Casino Group was summoned to appear before the Saint-Étienne court without any attempt from the associations concerned to engage in dialogue following the response provided and before the Group's 2021 duty of care plan was published.
+In 2021, Casino Group was summoned to appear before the Saint-Étienne court without any attempt from the associations concerned to engage in dialogue following the response provided to the abovementioned claim and before the Group's 2021 duty of care plan was published.
+The case was referred to the Paris court, which in 2022 proposed mediation to the parties.
+After meeting with the two appointed mediators, as requested by the court, Casino Group confirmed its agreement to initiating a mediation process.
+The plaintiffs declined this mediation.
+The legal proceedings are still in progress.